ⓘ We are reader-supported and may earn a small commission at no additional cost to you if a purchase is made through one of our links.

 “Easy to set up.
 Looks good and works well however I did have some issues initially for my phone and the printer to sync and talk to each other.
 Once you get it to work it’s a great printer, compact and modern looking.”–AS

-If the OfficeJet Pro 9010e is too large for your printing needs, the HP Envy 6430e All-in-One Printer can be a great alternatively.
+If the OfficeJet Pro 9010e is too large for your printing needs, the HP Envy 6430e All-in-One Printer can be a great alternative.
 It shares several features with the 9010e, making it yet another reliable HP printer that you can invest in.
+This printer can greatly assist those with small businesses, thanks to its all-in-one design.

 However, this printer has a slow printing speed compared to the OfficeJet Pro 9010e.
 The print speed for black printouts is 10PPM, while that for coloured media is 7PPM.
-This device can effectively print two sides of a paper simultaneously.
+During testing, it easily printed two-sided papers simultaneously without sacrificing quality.

 With the help of HP’s smart app, you can easily configure the printer according to your printing needs.
 And the best part is that the app is compatible with both iOS and Android operating systems.